Five takeaways from the Georgia Senate runoff

 Dems get breathing room in the Senate

-While Warnock’s win does not dramatically alter the balance of power in the upper chamber, it does give Democrats some much-needed leverage with a 51-seat majority.
+While Warnock’s win does not dramatically alter the balance of power in the upper chamber, it does give Democrats some much-needed leverage with 51 seats.

 Currently, Democrats and Republicans are tied 50-50 in the Senate.
-Vice President Kamala Harris serves as the breaking vote for Democrats, but there is a power-sharing agreement that evenly splits the committees.
-With a 51-seat majority, Democrats will hold majorities on those committees.
+Vice President Harris serves as the tiebreaking vote for Democrats, but there is a power-sharing agreement that evenly splits the committees.
+With 51 seats, Democrats will hold majorities on those committees.
 Crucially, that dynamic will allow the party to quickly confirm President Biden’s judicial and executive branch nominees over the next two years.

 Democrats will also be able to more easily conduct oversight investigations that Republicans disagree with.
 This could prove handy for Senate Democrats as House Republicans gear up to launch a host of oversight investigations in the lower chamber.